heroku/heroku-applink-python/docs/heroku_applink/authorization.md

 ## Instance variables

 * `connection: heroku_applink.connection.Connection`
-    Authorization information for a Salesforce org with access to a Data API for making SOQL queries.
+    Object responsible for making HTTP requests to the Salesforce API.

-* `created_at: str`
+* `created_at: datetime.datetime`
-    The type of the None singleton.
+    The date and time the authorization was created.

+    For example: `2025-03-06T18:20:42.226577Z`

 * `created_by: str`
+    The user who created the authorization.

+    For example: `user@example.tld`

+* `created_via_app: str | None`
-    The type of the None singleton.
+    The app that created the authorization.

+    For example: `sushi`

 * `data_api: heroku_applink.data_api.DataAPI`
     An initialized data API client instance for interacting with data in the org.